Jefferson Street Traffic Calming

 I agree that speeding on Jefferson is a real safety issue and that traffic calming is a good idea.
 However, I’m very concerned about the impact it will have on Madison (and Monroe), the only two North-South streets without calming in the area between Chambers, 28th, Jefferson, and 24th.
 A lot of cars already take shortcuts on Madison to avoid congestion at Jefferson and 28th (a really dangerous intersection), and many of them zip through at 35 to 40mph, way too fast.
 Madison is a major pedestrian route as people feel safe using the street.
 I don’t have any hard evidence but it sure seems like when the calming went in on 24th traffic increased on Madison.
 That makes sense because so many cars come down off of the hills.
 Instead of taking Chambers to 24th and over to UO, Roosevelt, South High, etc. they can take 28th and the Madison shortcut.
 One other thing I would like to add is that the design of the calming speed bumps on 24th causes many cars to veer around them into the bike lanes.
 I use the road a lot and I see this happening a lot.
 If the bumps extended across the entire road then the behavior could be prevented and the risk of a bike or kid walking in the bikeline getting hit reduced.

-ETJ asked about 4 years ago
+ETJ asked almost 5 years ago

 Thank you for sharing your concerns about effects of previous traffic calming projects and what may happen as a result of adding traffic calming to Jefferson Street.
 The Friendly Area Neighbors have a committee that actively meets to discuss concerns about traffic.
 That group helps to prioritize the neighborhood concerns about speeding and where to deploy traffic calming.
 Because resources are limited, we work to address the most egregious speeding problems first and on streets with a history of crashes.
 In developing the City of Eugene Vision Zero Action Plan, Jefferson Street was identified as part of the high crash network due to crashes resulting in injury or death.
 More information about the Vision Zero program may be found at: https://www.eugene-or.gov/4270/Vision-Zero.
 More information about the traffic calming program may be found at: https://www.eugene-or.gov/1729/Traffic-Calming.